Competitive Landscape

 The most advanced AI agents in 2026 can hold wallets, execute DEX trades, manage liquidity, and even deploy smart contracts autonomously.
 Projects like $CLAWD feature agents that write their own code and build dApps.
 Theoriq's Alpha Vault manages $25M in TVL through autonomous strategies.

 MIKO does not compete on autonomy.
 MIKO's agent does not hold its own wallet or execute arbitrary trades.
-This is a deliberate architectural choice, not a limitation.
+This is a deliberate architectural choice.

-The reason is the alignment problem of autonomous trading agents: an agent optimized to maximize its own returns does not necessarily maximize holder returns.
+The reason is the alignment problem of autonomous trading agents: an agent optimized to maximize its own returns does not necessarily maximize what holder receive.
 An autonomous agent managing its own treasury can:

 - Accumulate profits without distributing them